Quick answer

 - Identification of available reliefs and exemptions

-- Strategic planning to minimize inheritance tax liabilities
+- Strategic planning to minimise inheritance tax liabilities

 Legal Support for Business Succession Planning

 In addition to tax advice, legal support is vital for business succession planning.
-Lawyers specializing in estate planning can help draft wills, establish trusts, and create other legal structures that facilitate the smooth transfer of business assets to the next generation.
+We work with solicitors to help prepare the necessary documentation and establish legal structures that facilitate the smooth transfer of business assets to the next generation.

 As noted by a legal expert, “Effective business succession planning requires a deep understanding of both the legal framework and the family’s goals and aspirations.”
 We emphasize the importance of integrating legal support into your overall strategy.